Global Security Threats: Find out about the threat of civil unrest and disorder around the world.

 Civil Unrest & Disorder

 Civil unrest and the subsequent disorder can be extremely volatile and can rapidly escalate into uncontrolled violence.
 Dangerous for participating parties, law enforcement and innocent bystanders.

-Disorder can erupt at anytime anywhere in the world, from volatile nations and regions, to previously stable countries and governments, can all descend into a serious security situation and threaten the safety of those caught within or near to the event.
+Disorder within any country around the world can erupt at any time, from volatile nations and regions to previously stable countries and governments and can all descend into a serious security situation and threaten the safety of those caught within or near the event.

-Additionally, a mob may erect barricades to impede, or prevent, the effectiveness of the authorities.
+Additionally, a mob may erect barricades to impede or prevent, the effectiveness of the authorities.
 This can involve physical blockades or other (i.e fires started with accelerant and combustible material), overturning civilian or police vehicles to effectively block roads and walkways, subsequently blocking routes for innocent people to get away from the escalating violence.
-In more serious cases in more volatile nations, police and military units can use fire arms against the people and mobs can similarly uses fire arms or plant hidden explosive devices and use military grade weapons.
-This poses serious risk those in the vicinity and can unwittingly be potentially caught in the ensuing cross fire.
-Panic, which can rapidly take affect, is extremely contagious and affects crowd behaviour by influencing their ability to reason, which can lead to frantic, irrational behaviour, that cannot only endanger the crowd, but also wholly innocent bystanders.
+In more serious cases in more volatile nations, police and military units can use firearms against the people and mobs can similarly uses firearms or plant hidden explosive devices and use military-grade weapons.
+This poses a serious risk to those in the vicinity and can unwittingly be potentially caught in the ensuing crossfire.
+Panic, which can rapidly take effect, is extremely contagious and affects crowd behaviour by influencing their ability to reason, which can lead to frantic, irrational behaviour, that cannot only endanger the crowd but also wholly innocent bystanders.

-The risks involved in these actions can be considerable, for the individuals using direct action, law enforcement, bystanders and people travelling into the country and caught in the event itself, trapped within an area or country as a whole, or people trying to lave a country when total disorder has taken hold.
+The risks involved in these actions can be considerable, for the individuals using direct action, law enforcement, bystanders and people travelling into the country and caught in the event itself, trapped within an area or country as a whole, or people trying to leave a country when 'total disorder' has taken hold.
 These conditions can be extremely dangerous and create a poor security environment to be in.